The purpose of this article is to provide answers to some of the common questions related to SAML authentication in Appian.

 As of 18.1, Appian supports signed, encrypted SAML assertions up to the AES-256 standard.
 In order to make use of this capability, the environment must be running on an Appian Cloud instance.
-Otherwise, on-premise environments will need to be running OpenJDK 8 or have the JCE security JAR installed for the Oracle Java JDK.
-Once the JCE security JAR is installed, perform the following steps in the Appian on-premise environment:
+Otherwise, self-managed environments will need to be running OpenJDK 8 or have the JCE security JAR installed for the Oracle Java JDK.
+Once the JCE security JAR is installed, perform the following steps in the Appian self-managed environment:

 What is the dropdown called "Authentication Method"?